Transportation trivia questions are great for learning about the history of cars, airplanes, buses, trains, and other modes of transportation.

 Answer: Amtrak

-2. In the U.S., a road sign which is an equilateral triangle is most often associated with what five-letter action?
+2. In the U.S., a road sign that is an equilateral triangle is most often associated with what five-letter action?

 Answer: Yield